lipingxue/docker-volume-vsphere/docs/external/vfile-plugin.md

 ```

-On node 02, we are also able to see both "vol1" and "vol2".
+On "node2", we are also able to see both "vol1" and "vol2".
 ```
 vmware@ubuntu16:~$ docker volume ls
 DRIVER              VOLUME NAME